-- have a diversity policy which includes requirement for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; - b) disclose that policy or a summary of it; and - c) disclose at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them, and either: - 1. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purpose); or - if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators" as defined in and published under that Act.
+- 1.5 A listed entity should: - have a diversity policy which includes requirement for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; - b) disclose that policy or a summary of it; and

+- c) disclose at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them, and either: - 1. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purpose); or - 2. if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators" as defined in and published under that Act.

 The Company has, as yet, no established policy in relation to gender diversity.
-The company has a board of four members and only three full time employees and as a consequence the opportunity for creating a meaningful gender diversity policy is limited.
+The company has a board of four and twelve full time employees and as a consequence the opportunity for creating a meaningful gender diversity policy is limited.
 The Company will disclose at the end of each reporting period the respective proportions of men and women on the board and in senior executive positions.
-Currently Company personnel comprise the board which has four members, none of which are women and three employees one of which is a women.
+Currently Company personnel comprise the board which has four members and twelve employees, three of them woman.